-Hernan was born in Buenos Aires where he attended a the National Conservatory of Music In Buenos Aires.
+Hernan Murno was born in Buenos Aires where he attended the National Conservatory of Music In Buenos Aires.
 He graduated with degrees piano, harpsichord and conducting there, and later obtained a Doctorate Degree in music composition at Ball State University.
 He had a successful career both as a pianist and conductor, in his native Argentina, England and the United States.

-The artist has had pieces shown at the Art League Gallery in Alexandria, Capitol Hill Arts League, Touchstone Gallery, Fairfax Arts Gallery, Del Ray Artisans, VMRC, Hill Center and The Embassies of Argentina and Chile in Washington DC, among others.
+The artist has had pieces shown at the Art League Gallery in Alexandria, Capitol Hill Arts League, 1st Stage Theater Gallery, Touchstone Gallery, Fairfax Arts Gallery, Del Ray Artisans, VMRC, Hill Center and The Embassy of Argentina in Washington DC, among others.
+In 2022, exhibits of his works were presented at the Strongin Collection Gallery in DC, Gallery Underground in Arlington VA, and at Richmond’s Art Space.
 He has also been recipient of several awards at shows organized at some of the above mentioned institutions.
+A second exhibit at the Embassy of Argentina is planned for 2024.
+As of early 2024, he is a member of Touchstone Gallery in Washington DC.

 Artist Statement